MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-data-audit-fields.md

 At runtime, the data audit fields have the following characteristics and behavior:

 - It is not possible to assign your own value to any of the audit fields.
-The platform will automatically generate and assign values
+The platform will automatically generate and assign values:

   - After all OnBefore[Modify|Insert] events
   - After the Modify/Insert trigger